Ligsly22/Tic-Tac-Toe-/Readme.md

 - Input validation for position choices
 - Win/draw condition checks
 - Option to replay after a game ends
+- Clears the board between turns for a clean view

 ## ▶️ How to Run
-1. Clone this repo or download the `.py` file.
+1. Download or clone the repository
-2. Run in terminal or any Python environment:
+2. Open a terminal in the project folder:
+3. Run the game with:

 ```bash
 python tic_tac_toe.py